Eddie Rickenbacker: Early aerial combat

 Rickenbacker's first sortie was with Reed Chambers on April 13, 1918.
 It almost ended in disaster when both became lost in the fog and Chambers was forced to land.
 Flight commander David Peterson called Rickenbacker a "bloody fool for flying off in a fog".
 Two weeks later, on April 29, Rickenbacker shot down his first enemy plane.
 On May 28, he claimed his fifth victory and became an ace.
 Rickenbacker received the French Croix de Guerre that month.
 However, Rickenbacker was not perfect: he almost fired on friendly planes several times, his gun jammed, and he nearly crashed when his Nieuport's fabric wing tore off in a dive.

 On May 30, 1918, he achieved his sixth victory, but it would be his last for three and a half months.
 In late June, he had a fever and ear infection that turned into an abscess and grounded him most of the Chateau Thierry campaign.
 While recovering in a Paris hospital in July, Rickenbacker reflected on his shortcomings as a pilot, deciding he needed more self-discipline and less impetuosity.

 Rickenbacker was out of the hospital in time for the St. Mihiel offensive based out of Rembercourt Aerodrome on September 12, 1918.
 By this time, the 94th and the other squadrons of the 1st Pursuit had converted from their agile but temperamental Nieuport airplanes to the more rugged, higher-powered Spad XIII.
 The Spad was a good fit for Rickenbacker's style of attack.
 He made another kill on September 14 against a Fokker D-VII, and another the day after that.
 Although Rickenbacker's performance was rising, the 94th squadron's was still disappointing.
-After a sluggish summer at Chateau Thierry, Major Harold Hartney wanted new leadership to lead the Hat-in-the-Ring Gang to its former greatness.
+After a sluggish summer at Chateau Thierry, Major Harold Hartney wanted new leadership to return the Hat-in-the-Ring Gang to its prior level of effectiveness.
 He chose Lieutenant Rickenbacker over several captains as the new commander of the 94th Squadron.